dwp/design-system/app/views/components/timeline/README.md

 Use the timeline when you need to show a history of information or events that can be followed in chronological order.

-The timeline should show a brief overview of what has happened at each point and should not be used to show give intricate details of the task.
+The timeline should show a brief overview of what has happened at each point and should not be used to give details information about the task.

 ## When not to use this pattern